CSE404-Group1/documents/SRS.md

  1. The global schema, fragmentation schema and allocation schema.
  2. SQL commands for above queries/ applications.
- 3. how the response for application 1 and 2 will be generated.
+ 3. How the response for application 1 and 2 will be generated.
 Assuming these are global queries, explain how various fragments will be     combined to do so.
  4. Implement the database at least using a centralized database management system.

 ### 2.6